tensorflow/tensorrt/tftrt/examples/cpp/image-classification/README.md

 nvidia-docker run --rm -it -p 8888:8888 --name TFTRT_CPP nvcr.io/nvidia/tensorflow:19.09-py3
 ```

-You will land at `workspace` within the docker container.
+You will land at `/workspace` within the docker container.
 Clone the TF-TRT example repository with:

 ```
 git clone https://github.com/vinhngx/tensorrt